-Russian opposition leader Navalny back in court — this time facing a criminal libel case that he says is political
+Kremlin critic Alexei Navalny is back in court — facing a criminal libel case that he says is political

 In a sweeping raids, police have arrested opposition activists from Navalny’s team.
 Dozens of opposition figures have been locked up in detention centers or sentenced to house arrest without Internet access.

-Analysts say that Putin’s regime is betting it can crush the protest movement with a massive show of force across the country, using harsh punishments and violent arrests to deter people from joining an opposition that is mounting the most significant political confrontation Putin has faced since taking power.
+Analysts say that Putin’s regime is betting it can crush the protest movement with a massive show of force, using harsh punishments and violent arrests to deter people from joining an opposition that is mounting the most significant political confrontation Putin has faced since taking power.

 Navalny’s decision to fly home to Russia even knowing the regime would likely jail him, has marked him out as Putin’s only genuine political rival.
 Jailing him for years silences him and could leave his opposition movement adrift, struggling to maintain the momentum of protests through spring and summer to parliamentary elections due in September.